nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 which extends the `FindCommand` class.
 The switch statement in the `execute()` method to decide the item that the user is finding is not shown in the diagram.
 * The list of ratings will be retrieved from the `ListManager` class which stores all the different lists in Quotesify.
-* In the `findRating()` method, if the user input such as the book to search for is missing, a message will be printed to inform the user and the method is returned.
+* In the `findRating()` method, if the keyword to search for is missing, a message will be printed to inform the user and the method is returned.
-* The list of ratings will be looped to see if the rating exists for the particular book.
+* The list of ratings will be looped to see if ratings exists for books with title containing the specified keyword.
-* Since the ratings of book is unique, the loop will be broken when a rating is found and details of the rating will be printed to the user.
+* The details of the ratings found will be printed to the user.

 ## Appendix: Requirements